sole/berlin-webaudio-hackday-2014/outline.md

 oscillator.start(audioContext.currentTime + 3);
 ```

-Basically, any time you pass a value which is less than `currentTime`, it will be run immediately, or as immediately as the buffering allows *more on this later TODO.
+Basically, any time you pass a value which is less than `currentTime`, it will be run immediately, or as immediately as the buffering allows--I'll speak more about buffers later.

 Likewise, we can stop the oscillator either 'now' or some time from now: